Belgium travel advice

 You'll find temperature and rainfall information, together with a month-by-month guide on visiting, on our guide for when to go to Belgium.

-1 hour 30 upwards dependent on airline (Dublin to Brussels)
+7 hours 50 upwards dependent on airline (New York to Brussels)